BACK TO INDEX

 Articles in journal or book chapters

 1. B. Dasgupta, P. Berman, and E.D.
 Sontag.
 Computational complexities of combinatorial problems with applications to reverse engineering of biological networks.
 In D. Liu and F-Y. Wan, editors, Advances in Computational Intelligence: Theory & Applications, pages 303-316.
 World Scientific, Hackensack, 2006.
-Keyword(s): systems biology, biochemical networks, gene and protein networks, reverse engineering, systems identification, theory of computing and complexity.
+Keyword(s): systems biology, reaction networks, gene and protein networks, reverse engineering, systems identification, theory of computing and complexity.

 2. B. Dasgupta, G.A.
 Enciso, E.D.
 Sontag, and Y. Zhang.
 Algorithmic and complexity results for decompositions of biological networks into monotone subsystems.
 In C. Ālvarez and M. Serna, editors, Lecture Notes in Computer Science: Experimental Algorithms: 5th International Workshop, WEA 2006, pages 253-264.
 Springer-Verlag, 2006.
 Note: (Cala Galdana, Menorca, Spain, May 24-27, 2006).
-Keyword(s): systems biology, biochemical networks, monotone systems, theory of computing and complexity.
+Keyword(s): systems biology, reaction networks, monotone systems, theory of computing and complexity.

 3. P. Kuusela, D. Ocone, and E.D.
 Sontag.
 Learning Complexity Dimensions for a Continuous-Time Control System.
 SIAM J. Control Optim., 43(3):872-898, 2004.
 [PDF] [doi:http://dx.doi.org/10.1137/S0363012901384302] Keyword(s): machine learning, theory of computing and complexity, VC dimension, neural networks.